 Universal Studios Beijing, which opened in 2021, welcomed the Wizarding World of Harry Potter as one of its flagship attractions.
 It marked the first time this magical experience had been brought to mainland China.

 The park features Hogsmeade Village and offers a variety of rides, shops, and experiences for visitors.
-This addition to Universal’s global portfolio of Harry Potter attractions demonstrates the enduring global appeal of the wizarding world.
+This addition to Universal’s global portfolio of Harry Potter attractions demonstrates the enduring international appeal of the wizarding world.

 Whether you’re in California, Florida, Japan, or China, the magic of Harry Potter awaits.